ADirin/DataBase_Solution/week6_ORM _JPA: M:N /Example_Many_to_Many.md

 ## Project Overview
 In this project, the Student and Course entities have a Many-to-Many relationship.
 This means that a student can enroll in multiple courses, and a course can have multiple students enrolled.
 The relationship is bidirectional, meaning that both entities are aware of the relationship.
+- In this example Each `Student` can enroll in multiple `Course` entities, and each `Course` can have multiple student.

 ![many to many association](../images/manytomany.jpg)